Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 ---
 ![](/images/uploads/ronda-andalusia_canva-body.jpg "The Puente Nuevo (new bridge) in Ronda, Andalusia, built 1793")

 ### I﻿t’s a well-worn narrative that the journey is part of the destination.

 ##### So what if you take that to the extreme, and make a holiday purely out of the stop-offs along the way?

 Howard Osborne takes us from the Rhondda valley in south Wales to Ronda in the south of Spain, via every stop on the way.

 #### Rhondda – Cardiff – London

-Hop on the train at Dinas ([Rhondda](https://www.rctcbc.gov.uk/EN/Tourism/Home.aspx)) and head down to Cardiff where you can change trains for London.
+Hop on the train at Dinas ([Rhondda](https://www.rctcbc.gov.uk/EN/Tourism/Home.aspx)) and head down to Cardiff where you change trains for London.

 Got to St Pancras early?
-Great, you can check your bags into a locker and pick one of these [things to do around St Pancras](https://www.low-carb-travel.info/train-to-spain/hop-offs/uk/london-st-pancras).
+Great, you can check your bags into a locker and pick one of these things to do around St Pancras

 #### London to Paris by Eurostar